 Our detection and testing service allows you to discover what kind of mould is growing in your home, workplace, or on your product.
 There are several ways we can help you to identify your mould:

-- Site visit and sampling: we send our team to you and they will undertake sampling and an analysis of the site with respect to likely sources of mould and collect samples for identification.
-Surveys can include building exteriors, interiors and contents, but we can only access areas of the building that are ready accessible (we will not open up cavities, lift flooring or go into roof spaces).
+- Site visit and sampling: we can send our team to you and they will undertake sampling and an analysis of the site with respect to likely sources of moulds.
+Our surveys can include buildings, interiors and contents but we can only access areas of the building that are ready accessible. i.e, we will not undertake to open up cavities, lift flooring or go into roof spaces.
 All fungi taken from the survey are identified, and we provide a full report including the clinical impact of mould exposure.

-- Air sampling: we determine the quantity and diversity of fungal spores.
-Clients should be aware that this would be a snapshot of the airborne moulds in the building at the time of sampling and may or may not reflect accurately the moulds present in the air taken at another time in the same room; consequently this is for information only.
+- Air sampling: we take air samples to determine the quantity and diversity of fungal spores.
+Clients should be aware that this would be a snapshot of the airborne moulds in the building at the time of sampling and may or may not reflect accurately the moulds present in the air taken at another time in the same room, consequently this is for information only.
 This is part of our on-site sampling but can be a stand-alone service.

-- Surface sampling: we can culture mould directly from objects or bulk samples of material/walls/wood.
+- Surface sampling: we can isolate directly from objects or bulk samples of material/walls/wood.
 Our expert mycologists will then isolate and identify the predominant species of fungi present.
 You will receive a comprehensive report containing information on the clinical relevance and the mould’s hazard group status.

 - We are not damp surveyors so cannot advise on why your home may be damp or on how any damage caused by damp may be remediated.
 You should engage a separate damp surveyor for that purpose.